MI6: Governance

-SIS is governed under the laws of the United Kingdom.
 The government sets the necessary laws, regulations and funding needed to keep the SIS operating and to conduct its activities.

 Under these rules, SIS is accountable to the government of the day and the SIS carry out their work in accordance to the government's foreign policy.
 The Prime Minister is ultimately responsible for intelligence and security, with day-to-day ministerial responsibility with the Foreign Secretary, to whom the SIS report directly.
 The Foreign Secretary appoints the head of SIS, to oversee SIS daily management and work.

 The Chief of the Secret Intelligence Service has a twofold responsibility within SIS.
 Internally, they oversee the continuous gathering of intelligence from agents, which involves making complex decisions about risk, resource allocation, and technological adaptation.
 In today's interconnected, data-driven world, maintaining secrecy and conducting undercover operations have become increasingly challenging.

 Externally, the chief also operates as a secret diplomat, tasked with maintaining vital alliances that support intelligence cooperation.
 Additionally, they may need to establish discreet communication channels with countries where traditional diplomatic relations are delicate.
 Successfully navigating these dual roles requires a nuanced understanding of both internal operations and international relations.
-Since 2020, Sir Richard Moore is the current chief of SIS.
+Blaise Metreweli has been the chief of SIS since 2025.

-Command and control over SIS is done through by four main government entities: the Central Intelligence Machinery, the Ministerial Committee on the Intelligence Services, the Permanent Secretaries' Committee on the Intelligence Services, and the Joint Intelligence Committee.
+Command and control over SIS is through four main government entities: the Central Intelligence Machinery, the Ministerial Committee on the Intelligence Services, the Permanent Secretaries' Committee on the Intelligence Services, and the Joint Intelligence Committee.

 Joint Intelligence Committee

-The Joint Intelligence Committee (JIC) assesses the intelligence gathered by the GCHQ, MI5, and SIS and presents it to the cabinet ministers, who in turn, enable the government's policies to help achieve national security and defence.
-The JIC also reports the intelligence analysis, based on SIS gatherings, to the Cabinet Office itself.
+The Joint Intelligence Committee (JIC) assesses the intelligence gathered by GCHQ, MI5, and SIS and presents it to cabinet ministers, who in turn, enable the government's policies to help achieve national security and defence.
+The JIC also reports the intelligence analysis to the Cabinet Office itself.

 Committee members are required to bring the reports and findings to their respective ministers and departments, so as to make appropriate assessments that help in planning, preparing operational activities, planning or making policy decisions.
 The Chairman of the Committee is responsible specifically with ensuring the Committee's monitoring and oversight over intelligence data are conducted effectively and responsibly.
-Permanent and temporary sub-committees and working groups are constituted by the Committee, to carry out its duties responsibly.
+Permanent and temporary sub-committees and working groups are constituted by the Committee to carry out its duties responsibly.

 Budget

 HM Treasury has directed the security and intelligence agencies to prepare financial statements for each financial year in accordance with the Government Resources and Accounts Act 2000.

-Due to security concerns, the Government does not publish these financial statements which are audited by the Comptroller and Auditor General and then shown to the chair of the Public Accounts Committee in accordance with the Intelligence Services Act 1994.
+Due to security concerns, the Government does not publish these financial statements, which are audited by the Comptroller and Auditor General and then shown to the chair of the Public Accounts Committee in accordance with the Intelligence Services Act 1994.

 The annual Parliamentary financial statements for 2021–2022 indicated that the combined British intelligence services spending was £3.44 billion, with some $1.09 billion being further allocated to staff pay and agents and a further £636 million allocated to capital spending.